amandasommer/assignment2/index.markdown

 ### The Data Set

-The data used in this paper is police incidents regarding vehicle thef in San Francisco in the period from 2003 to 2017 (including 2017 data).
-There has been 124,759 reported incidents in these 15 years.
+The data analyzed in this paper comprises police incident reports of vehicle theft in San Francisco from 2003 to 2017, including data for 2017.
+A total of 124,759 incidents were reported during this 15-year period.

 ### Overview: Time Series Plot